yhanyi/CPPServer/README.md

 To start the server, run `./server`

-The server currently supports three endpoints:
+The server currently supports six endpoints:

 1. `GET /api/hello` - Returns a hello message
 2. `POST /api/echo` - Echoes back the JSON request body
-3. `GET /api/cached` - Simulates an expensive GET operation (WIP)
+3. `POST /api/cached` - Caches a JSON entry into the server cache
+4. `GET /api/cached` - Attempts to access a key and return its data
-4. `GET /api/cache/stats` - Access cache statistics
+5. `GET /api/cache/stats` - Access cache statistics
-5. `POST /api/cache/clear` - Clear cache
+6. `POST /api/cache/clear` - Clear cache

 You can test with `curl` by running the following on a separate terminal instance after starting the server: